fbahoken/cartogRaflow/README.md

 [![](https://www.r-pkg.org/badges/version/cartograflow)](https://cran.r-project.org/package=cartograflow)
 [![](https://cranlogs.r-pkg.org/badges/cartograflow?color=brightgreen)](https://cran.r-project.org/package=cartograflow)

 This package is designed to filter origin-destination matrices for flow mapping purposes.
-It is based on different functions that are mainly used to prepare the flow dataset relatively to geography in order to reduce the flowmap graphic complexity.
+It is based on different functions that are mainly used to prepare the flow dataset.

 # Installation